wnyc/autosync/README.md

     /c/4

 Depending on your backend this could mean something very different.
-It doesn't matter for S3, but it does for WAAA because inside of puppy these values might be passed to os.pathjoin and used to generate urls.
+It doesn't for Amazon S3, but at least one of WNYC's internal work flows uses `os.path.join` to connect the bucket and file name.
-If the second parameter in os.path.join starts with a /, the first parameter is omitted.
-So:
+`os.path.join` is sensitive to leading slashes in file names:

-    >>> import os.path
+    >>> import SOs.path
     >>> os.path.join('a', 'b')
     'a/b'
     >>> os.path.join('a', '/b')